 Cox serves as the George Kaiser Family Foundation Chair in Child and Family Resilience in the College of Human Sciences’ Department of Human Development and Family Science.
 His research focuses on how environment, family, and individual characteristics interact to create risk and resilience factors among Latino immigrant adolescents.

 Cox’s work led to the development and evaluation of the ¡Unidos Se Puede!
 (United We Can!) program, which has impacted approximately 500 families and has shown an increase in areas such as parental involvement in school, youth academic achievement and self-efficacy, and reducing negative behaviors, including drug use.
 To further serve Latino families in Oklahoma, Cox has gathered or translated over 1,000 Spanish-language fact sheets and distributed them to social service agencies serving Latinos.
-He has launched a weekly Spanish-speaking radio program that reaches 20,000 listeners and started a health fair for Spanish speakers that provides health screenings and advice to approximately 600 families each year.
+He has launched a weekly Spanish-speaking radio program that reaches 20,000 listeners and worked with a team of colleagues in the OSU Center for Family Resilience to start a health fair for Spanish speakers that provides health screenings and advice to approximately 600 families each year.